zpcore/CodingBook/part1/interview_notes.md

 ***

 #### During Interview
-1. Big picture, write down the detailed meaning of the importment variable
+1. Big picture, write down the detailed meaning of the importment variables;
 1. Keep communicating with the interviewer;

 #### Before Coding